mountainash/hakolive/README.md

 ## What is Hako?

-Hako is a small (physically - it's a small shop) Craft Beer shop in Winterthur (the 5/6th biggest city in small Switzerland).
-While they are still open in these times of COVID, they can't run their usual in-store dégustation and have resorted to sending out a harsé of 10 beers and holding a Zoom meetup about once a month (fun times!).
+Hako is a small (physically - it's a small shop) Craft Beer shop in Winterthur (the 5th largest city in small Switzerland).
+While they are still open in these times of COVID, they can't run their usual in-store dégustation, so have resorted to sending out a harsé of 10 beers and holding a Zoom meetup about once a month (fun times!).

 ## But what is this repo for?